Skip to main content

 Iris / Uvea Of The Eye

-The uvea is the pigmented center layer of the eyeball.
-It has three sections: the iris, the ciliary body and the choroid.
+The uvea is the colored middle layer of the eyeball.
+It consists of three parts: the iris, the ciliary body, and the choroid.

 Iris.

-The iris of the eye is the dainty, roundabout construction made of connective tissue and muscle that encompasses the student.
-The shade of our not entirely set in stone by how much color in the iris.
+The iris of the eye is the delicate, circular structure composed of connective tissue and muscle that surrounds the pupil.
+The hue of our not completely fixed depends on the amount of pigment in the iris.

 Ciliary body.